 There are many avenues of support for anyone studying at a distance.

-Because they are in charge of the paper, course coordinators can give you the most comprehensive and definitive answers to study questions.
+Because they are in charge of the course, course coordinators can give you the most comprehensive and definitive answers to study questions.

-The contact details for the course coordinator (e-mail address, phone number, and office hours) are usually included in the course materials or administration guide for that paper.
-You can also find the e-mail address of the course coordinator for a paper by looking up the paper on Massey University's paper search and going to “more information”.
+The contact details for the course coordinator (e-mail address, phone number, and office hours) are usually included in the course materials or administration guide for that course.
+You can also find the e-mail address of the course coordinator for a course by looking up the course on Massey University's course search and going to “more information”.

 If you have not been able to make contact with your coordinator, ask to speak to the Department Secretary, who will let you know about their availability.
 Course coordinators can also be contacted through Stream.

-Some papers also allow you to send private messages to the course coordinator.
+Some courses also allow you to send private messages to the course coordinator.

 Study is much more successful when you are part of an academic community that includes both lecturers and students.
 There are a number of ways to contact other students in your location and area of study.